UI/UX Design Solution for Emotional Wellness in the Virtual Workspace

 Distributed teams are groups of remote workers that are separated by vast geographic distances, with some distances surpassing multiple time zones.

-To uncover the challenges faced by these workers, I conducted two surveys of 61 working professionals spanning 12 industries, ranging from information technology, oil and gas, to manufacturing.
+I conducted two surveys of 61 working professionals spanning 12 industries, ranging from information technology, oil and gas, to manufacturing.
 I wanted to see how people who worked across time zones managed their time during the pandemic.

 Sample of Individual Responses